 There is a variety of steps in the supply chain.
 We are going to present a brief overview of these stages:

 The first step in any supply chain is raw materials.
 Depending on the business you are in, the raw materials will differ.
-If you are in food delivery, your raw materials could be the avocados from Mexico, or garlic from China, or olive oil from Europe.
-If you are in one of the manufacturing industries, then raw materials could include iron or other metals, or wool for the textile industry.
+If you are in food delivery, your raw materials could be avocados from Mexico, garlic from China, or olive oil from Europe.
+If you are in the manufacturing industry, raw materials could include iron or other metals, or wool for the textile industry.

 The second main stage is the manufacturer.
 Now at this stage, there are two types of manufacturers: intermediary (supply chain) manufacturers and finished product manufacturers:

-These are manufacturers that will use the raw materials to create products or materials that will be used by the final manufacturers.
-Examples of this could be factories in China or South East Asia that produce electronics components that will be sent to an organization, for instance, Apple.
+These are manufacturers that will use the raw materials to create products or materials used by the final manufacturers.
+Examples of this could be factories in China or South East Asia that produce electronics components sent to an organization, for instance, Apple.

 Finished Product Manufacturers